How to Use the Hop-On Hop-Off Bus in New Zealand

-For most backpackers, the “hop-on hop-off” concept is pretty new, so that’s why we’ve lovingly thrown together this guide on how it all works.
-But if you don’t know what this type of backpacker bus is, then take a step back to What is a Hop-On Hop-Off Bus?
+For most backpackers, the “hop-on hop-off” concept is pretty new, so that’s why we’ve lovingly thrown together this complete New Zealand hop-on hop-off bus guide on how it all works.

-Here are a few things to know about Stray and Kiwi Experience:
+Here are five things to know about Stray and Kiwi Experience:

 - You pay for food, hostel nights and activities of your choice.

 Now let’s jump into the nitty-gritty of our guide to the hop-on hop-off buses in New Zealand!

 How to Choose Your Hop-On Hop-Off Bus Pass

 How much time do you have?
 What part of New Zealand do you want to see?
 These questions help you decide on what pass to choose for your bus trip.

 Most of the time, backpackers are keen to see the whole of New Zealand and we couldn’t recommend that more!
 Choosing a pass that covers most parts of the country is a popular option.
 However, if you have limited time or maybe just want to experience, say, the South Island on the hop-on hop-off bus, then there are passes just for that.

 What Does a Hop-On Hop-Off Bus Pass Include?